Worshiping in the Divine Liturgy - Part 2

 After blessing the seats—including the bishop’s throne—on which the priests sit during the readings with a prayer acknowledging that all power comes from God, we are commanded, “Let us attend!”
 To put this in modern terms, “Pay attention!”
 This command comes before each of the three readings that follow, as well as before Holy Communion.
 The reason for this, St. Nicholas says, is to remind “all present to cast away negligence and inattention, and to listen carefully to what is said and done.”

 You might wonder why we’re called to attention now—aren’t we supposed to pay attention throughout the service?
-Of course, but what is happening now is uniquely important: we are about to receive wisdom in the prokeimenon—a psalm or verse that is read, and then the refrain repeated by the people—and epistle and Gospel readings.
+Of course, but what is happening now is uniquely important: we are about to receive wisdom in the prokeimenon—a psalm or liturgical verse that is read, and then the refrain repeated by the people—and epistle and Gospel readings.
 St. John of Kronstadt explains the situation like this, “The Holy Scripture is the domain of Wisdom, Word and Spirit, of God in the Trinity; in it He clearly manifests Himself: ‘The words that I speak to you are spirit, and they are life’ (John 6:63), says the Lord…In Holy Scriptures we see God face to face, and ourselves as we are.
 Man, know yourself through them, and walk always as in the presence of God.”

-We are again reminded before the Gospel is read to pay attention to the wisdom we are about to hear; we then glorify—both before and after the reading—our Lord.
+We are again reminded before the Gospel is read to attend to the wisdom we are about to hear; we then glorify—both before and after the reading—our Lord.
 St. Kosmas Aitolos wonderfully expresses the tremendous blessing it is to hear the Gospel read, and the effect this should have on us, when he says, “Heed all the thoughts of the Holy Gospels, because they are all diamonds, treasures, joy, delight, eternal life.”

 A homily or sermon is traditionally given after the scriptural readings, although in some churches it is given at different times (such as at the conclusion of the Divine Liturgy).
 I like what Fr.
 Lawrence Farley says about this moment of preaching, “The homily is an essential part of the Divine Liturgy, for the priest is ordained not just to offer the eucharistic sacrifice, but also to teach his flock the Holy Scriptures.
 For only with transformed hearts made richer by feeding on divine truth can the people take the next step—to advance to the altar of God and receive the life-giving Mysteries.”